jtagcat/jtagcat/README.md

 ***

 Ah yes, something in the style of a CV: (attempt 6 or 8)
  - Active member of K-Space.
 Moved far away, thus haven't had the chance to participate as actively.
-The times I do visit, things get done switftly due to prior systemization and goals.
+The times I do visit, things get done swiftly due to prior systematization and goals.
  - Thing I choose to hide due to privacy.
  - 4-6 things I can't tell you about.
  - Things I don't remember.
-Not having a reason to remember things irrelevnat at the time is quite a factor.
+Not having a reason to remember things irrelevant at the time is quite a factor.
 I don't exactly remember what I did today.
  - Things not relevant.

 ### CTFs
-1. Persistant tester for Rangeforce's Cyber Sieges.
+1. Persistent tester for Rangeforce's Cyber Sieges.
 Frequently blue teaming, there have been some red teaming.
 Usually get about half or more of the things secured.
 Have also gone off-mission, tooling myself, as no significant pressure is present.
 1. Kübernaaskel 2020 tester.
 Red team.
 Got a few flags, don't remember if first or second within the small group.
 Didn't feel smart.
 1. First place on Cyber Arch's Telia CTF 2020 with team Compose+Duck+No, the second team of DuckDuckNo.
-I understood the challanges, and strived towards getting flags.
+I understood the challenges, and strived towards getting flags.
 Didn't personally capture any flags, but assisted the team, while sometimes intentionally obvious, other times not, spying on DDN.
-Credit for flags and switft execution goes to @raoz.
+Credit for flags and swift execution goes to @raoz.

 <!--
 **jtagcat/jtagcat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.